taesungh/word-ladders/README.md

 * Uses scroll position for fluid progression of letters between words
 * responsive letter sizes
 * Attempts to transition between individual character shapes
-* TBD: may use a weighted conversion system that considers word frequencies
+* uses a weighted conversion system that considers word frequencies

 ## Current Issues
 * SVG interpolation does not look great (may consider using a stencil typeface and hand cleaning individual transitions)